When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Real-World Scenarios

+We extract the information gain features that were selected from GCJ data from this GitHub dataset.
+GitHub datasets are noisy for two reasons since the executable binaries used in de-anonymization might contain properties from third party libraries and code.
+For these two reasons, it is more difficult to attribute authorship to anonymous executable binary samples from GitHub, but nevertheless we reach 65\% accuracy in correctly classifying these programmers' executable binaries.
+Another difficulty in this particular dataset is that there is not much training data to train an accurate random forest classifier that models each programmer.
+For example, we can de-anonymize the two programmers with the most samples, one with 11 samples and one with 7, with 100\% accuracy.

-Being able to de-anonymize programmers in the wild by using fewer than 2,000 stylistic features obtained from our clean evaluation dataset is a promising step towards attacking more challenging real world de-anonymization problems.
+Being able to de-anonymize programmers in the wild by using a small number of features obtained from our clean development dataset is a promising step towards attacking more challenging real-world de-anonymization problems.